 Being a huge classic rock fan, one of my all-time favorite groups is the legendary Foreigner, that’s brought us incredible tunes like Cold As Ice, Hot Blooded, Urgent, and I Want To Know What Love Is (to name a few).
 I’m a big classic rock geek and huge fan especially of Foreigner’s music from the 80s, and I’ve even been known to put my own diabetes spin on their music — changing up their classic rock hit Jukebox Hero to humming “Juicebox Hero.”

-So, imagine my excitement when learning that Foreigner was not only coming to Metro Detroit (where I now live) for a two-week tour with Michigan native rocker Kid Rock in August, but also playing a private charity event benefiting the JDRF that would feature a live acoustic mix of its classic song favorites.
+So, imagine my excitement when learning that Foreigner was not only coming to my local Metro Detroit for a two-week tour with Michigan native rocker Kid Rock in August 2015, but also playing a private charity event benefiting the JDRF that would feature a live acoustic mix of its classic song favorites.
+OMG…!

 That’s about as cool as it gets, right?!
 I’ve been lucky to chat with pop singer Nick Jonas before, and a few years ago met 80s rocker Bret Michaels at a diabetes event, but this feels like a whole new level for me.

-Unfortunately, I couldn’t swing tickets to the private JDRF event at the Ford Motor Company Conference Center in Dearborn, MI.
-But I was floored to have the chance to talk with Foreigner co-founder and lead guitarist Mick Jones, a certified legend who two years ago was named to the Songwriters Hall of Fame.
+Unfortunately, I couldn’t snag the pricey tickets to the private JDRF event at the Ford Motor Company conference center.
+But I was floored to have the chance to talk with Foreigner co-founder and lead guitarist Mick Jones, a certified legend who earned his way into the Songwriters Hall of Fame in 2013.